Apple blocks widow from honouring husband's dying wish | CBC News

 For everyone else, California law applies unless users can convince a judge otherwise.

 Some Canadians have done that.
-After Maureen Henry's adult son's body was found at a marina in Toronto in 2014 — a suspected suicide — she wanted access to his digital accounts to see if they would give her any answers.
+After Maureen Henry's 23-year-old son's body was found at a marina in Toronto in 2014 — his cause of death deemed "undetermined" by the coroner — she wanted access to his digital accounts to see if they would give her any answers.

 She got court orders, first from Ontario and later from a California court.
-Apple and Bell complied with the Ontario order, Google Canada fought it but gave her the data after Henry got the U.S. order.
+Apple and Bell complied with the Ontario order.
+Google Canada fought it but gave her the data after Henry got the U.S. order.
 She's still fighting Facebook in court.

 More often though, Canadians are subject to U.S. laws, Lown says, even though proposed legislation that would protect people like Henry and Noble is already written and ready to be adopted.